Contact Lenses

 SPECIALTY CONTACT LENSES

-For patients with eye problems requiring specialized contact lenses, our optometrists are familiar with evaluating unusual eye problems and prescribing custom designed contact lenses to meet that patient’s personal needs.
+For patients with eye problems requiring specialized contact lenses, our optometrists are highly trained with evaluating unique eye problems and prescribing custom-designed contact lenses to meet that patient’s personal needs.
 Specialized contact lenses may include:

 Our contact lens specialists are available to answer many of your questions and assist in ongoing contact lens instruction and training.